Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Applications to Stable Modular Representation Theory

 \begin{cor} Assume that each sequence $\b{c}_\ell$ is admissible.
 For $j \gg 0$, the numbers

 stabilize and can be computed as the product of parabolic Kazhdan--Lusztig polynomials evaluated at $1$, i.e., via the formula given in Corollary \ref{cor:admissible_multiplicities}. \end{cor}

-\begin{rem} Recall the stratification $W_I$ of parameter space $\scr{X}_n$ from Subsection \ref{subsec:stratification}.
-Equivalently, the set partition $\Gamma_1 \sqcup \cdots \sqcup \Gamma_r$ and the collection of sequences $\b{\sigma}_\ell$ correspond to some subset $I \subset \cH$ (in the notation of Section \ref{sec:main_conjecture}) such that the stratum $W_I$ is admissible if and only if the sequences $\b{c}_\ell$ are all admissible.
-Proposition \ref{prop:ultraproduct_multiplicity} along with the validity of Conjecture \ref{conj:categorical_conjecture} in the admissible case give us a different way to compute the stable multiplicities when $W_I$ is interpolatable.
-However, when $W_I$ is not interpolatable, our proof of Conjecture \ref{conj:categorical_conjecture} gives an interpretation of the aforementioned multiplicities in terms of stable complex representation theory that is inaccessible via model theory. \end{rem}
+Recall the facets $W_I$ in parameter space $\scr{X}_n$ from Subsection \ref{subsec:stratification}.
+Equivalently, the set partition $\Gamma_1 \sqcup \cdots \sqcup \Gamma_r$ and the collection of sequences $\b{\sigma}_\ell$ correspond to some subset $I \subset \cH$ (in the notation of Section \ref{sec:main_conjecture}) such that the facet $W_I$ is admissible if and only if the sequences $\b{c}_\ell$ are all admissible.
+Proposition \ref{prop:ultraproduct_multiplicity} along with the validity of Conjecture \ref{conj:categorical_conjecture} in the admissible case give us an explicit interpretation of the stable multiplicities when $W_I$ is interpolatable.
+However, when $W_I$ is not interpolatable, our proof of Conjecture \ref{conj:categorical_conjecture} gives an interpretation of the aforementioned multiplicities that is inaccessible via model theory.